genbtc/ridl/tool/README.md

 VS platform: (remove Win64 for 32-bit instead) <br>
 option 1: (change to Debug or RelWithDebInfo instead of Release) <br>
 option 2: (remove -DCMAKE_C_FLAGS="/W0" to not hide all compiler warnings)<br>
+option 3: (remove /DNOCOLORS=1 if your terminal CLI supports unicode colors)

 4. Done.
 Run the .exe: mdstool.exe or mdstool-cli.exe or .\mdstool.exe (powershell) <br>
 (the mdstool-cli.exe version will auto-exit/disappear when double-clicked from Explorer, it MUST be run from a pre-existing command prompt). <br>